 The Halo-Halo (Tagalog for “mixed”) occupies special position in the Filipinos sweet-tooth psyche.
-You can’t leave Manila without checking out this delightful dessert which is a concoction of crushed ice, evaporated milk and various ingredients like ube, sweetened beans, sago, pinipig rice, fruit slices, flan and topped with a scoop of ice cream.
+You just can’t leave Manila without checking out this delightful dessert which is made of crushed ice, evaporated milk and various ingredients like ube, sweetened beans, sago, pinipig rice, fruit slices, flan and topped with a scoop of ice cream.
 One popular location to find this cool treat is at Chowking outlets.

 Another lovely dish that should pleases you is – Bam-i Guisado – (“ghee-sah-do,” meaning stir-fried), it came topped with Lechon Kawali (or crispy deep- fried pork belly).

 Sinigang is another popular Filipino stew.
 It is a meat-based, sour and savoury dish usually using tamarind or kalamansi as the flavouring base.
 Frequently served as a stew or soup accompanied with lots of vegetables like okra, water spinach, radish, onions and aubergine (eggplants).
 Pork (sinigang baboy) is the most common meat for Sinigang but chicken (manok), beef (baka) and fish (bangus) can also be used too.